evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 bash ./PX4-Autopilot/Tools/setup/ubuntu.sh
 ```

-2. Then follow the instructions [here] (https://docs.px4.io/main/en/dev_setup/building_px4.html) to build the firmware.
+2. Then follow the instructions (here) [https://docs.px4.io/main/en/dev_setup/building_px4.html] to build the firmware.
 It will be in the ~/PX4-Autopilot/build folder of your computer after it's done building.
 (I'm using a Pixhawk 6x board, so this command below will change depending on specific board)
 ```
 make px4_fmu-v6x_default
 ```

-3. Then you can load it onto the Pixhawk board using the instructions [here](https://docs.px4.io/main/en/config/firmware.html#installing-px4-main-beta-or-custom-firmware).
+3. Then you can load it onto the Pixhawk board using the instructions (here)[https://docs.px4.io/main/en/config/firmware.html#installing-px4-main-beta-or-custom-firmware].
 Basically open QGroundControl (QGC) on a desktop, click on the Q in the top left, then click Vehicle Setup, then firmware, then connect the Pixhawk board, and then do a custom flash where you'll upload the .px4 file in the ~/PX4-Autopilot/build/px4_fmu-v6x_default folder of your computer)

 4. You can then go to the parameters section of QGC and do an upload of the **evannsdoneparams.params** file in this repository to borrow all of my parameters that set up this board specifically for a Holybro x500v2's dimensions, size, motors, etc. It also set up the radio input to interpret each channel on my transmitter how I like it (offboard switch, kill switch, land switch, throttle, angles, etc).
 Moreover (and probably most importantly) it sets up uxrce_dds to work with ROS2 via the Telem2 port according to the instructions shown above. **It specifically sets the ROS_DOMAIN_ID to be 31 to match what I have on my computer and what I will set up on my Rpi**